This website provides you helpful information about Microchip

 MIMO prototyping system with embedded real-time signal

-processing, I successfully passed my Ph.D. exam in December
+processing, I passed my Ph.D. exam in late 2009.
+Today, I work